What is the Manyinga Project?

 - Continued dialogue to facilitate successful transition to local government support; for example local government should start to pay for certified teacher’s salaries.
 This process likely to take some time (success measured in years, not months).

-- In 2015 the Manyinga Project has budgeted $31,500 to support the two schools, the Farm Initiative and health initiatives.
-While some dollars were carried over from 2014, approximately $18,000 is still needed to meet the budget.
+- In 2016 the Manyinga Project has budgeted $34,600 to support the two schools, the Farm Initiative and health and nutrition initiatives.
+While some funds were carried over from 2015, at least $20,000 is still needed to meet the budget.
 Funds will be used to support:

-- Purchase seed and inputs for Farm Initiative
+- Purchase of seed and inputs for Farm Initiative, gardens and orchards

 - Agronomist salary